Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Feeding, grooming, bathing, dressing, toileting, and sexual functioning

-Walking, transfers, and self-propelling in a wheelchair
+Walking, transfers, and using a wheelchair

-Speech, writing, and alternative methods of communication
+Speech, writing, and other methods of communication

 Memory, concentration, judgment, problem solving, and organizational skills